Arrival and Collecting the Rental Car –

 Setting off and Driving Abroad

-First, accept that you WILL get lost when driving abroad.
-This is most likely to happen in Cities which is where you’re likely to experience the most stressful situations.
+First, accept that you WILL get lost when driving abroad even if using a sat-nav.
+This is most likely to happen in cities which is where you’re likely to experience the most stressful situations regarding multiple exits from majpr roads which your sat-nav potentially can’t keep up with.
 Don’t be indecisive or change direction suddenly at junctions or road signs- that’s what causes most accidents.
-Make a choice and stick to it, Its always best to stop a few hundred yards down the road, take stock, consult the map and turn around and retrace your route of you need to.
+Make a choice and stick to it, Its always best to stop a few hundred yards down the road, take stock, consult the sat-nav or map and turn around and retrace your route if you need to.

 In big Cities, I always try and get the car rental company to drive me to , or collect me from, the outskirts.
 Most will do this, often for just a small charge.
-If this isn’t possible, ask a taxi driver if you can follow them to the location.
+The extra charge of collecting and dropping at the airport is often worthwhile, as airports are usually located well away from the centre of town and are well signposted.
+If this isn’t possible, andyou’re worried about getting lost, ask a taxi driver if you can follow them to the location.
 They’ll charge the normal fare which is usually very reasonable.
 Just try and make sure they drive slowly- I once followed a taxi driver in Buenos Aires and it became like a police chase!

 Talking about the boys in blue, or khaki in some countries, getting stopped by the police is a fact of life in some countries.
 I always try to be friendly but deferential.
 I find smiling helps too.
 I also find that its a major advantage if the police speak a different language to you.
 Feigning total stupidity, is in my opinion one of the best ways to avoid a fine/bribe/’present’.
 Shrug a lot and smile and often the officer will get bored and give up.
 If you are faced with a situation where money has to change hands, as I mention in the Cash or Cards section above, carrying a handful of small denomination local notes which are easily accessed is preferable to producing a wallet packed with dollars on a deserted road.Another point to note is to exercise extreme caution if you happen to come across a police or army check point when driving after dark.
 If you’re the only car approaching the check point, slow down, put on the interior lights so the officers can see you, and make sure your headlights aren’t on full beam.
 You want those manning the checkpoint, who may be nervous conscripts, to be able to see you and realise you pose no threat.
 Approaching at speed and dazzling them with full beams is a recipe for disaster in some parts of the world.